agupt295/AXIVision/README.md

-### Deployment
+### Running the code

-You can run the code with the CLI command: python final_dashboard.py
+You can use the following CLI command: python final_dashboard.py